MightyCristof/DETECT/README.md

 DETection and Evaluation of Cosmic Targets (DETECT)
 --------

-Welcome to DETECT, a project dedicated to simulating and evaluating cosmic targets using simulated data.
-Currently implementation includes AGNs and host galaxies.
+Simulating and detectcion and selection of targets using simulated data.
+Current implementation includes AGNs and host galaxies.

 Installation
 ------------